How To Cook Chicken Breasts

 Fortunately I have one method that makes unfailingly juicy and tender boneless, skinless chicken breasts.
+Simply heat the chicken breasts quickly on the stovetop then let them poach from the inside out in their juices in a covered pan.
 Need some chicken for a salad, or to top some pasta?
 This is the method.
 It takes some trust, but believe me — it works flawlessly every single time.

 So you can’t peek, and you have to trust us.
 But I promise that if you follow this method exactly, you won’t be disappointed.
 I learned this cooking method from an old edition of Joy of Cooking, which gives this method its special label: Cockaigne, reserved for only their personal favorite and best recipes.

 Since we originally published this a few years ago, I’ve been surprised at the number of people who have written or commented to say they really love it.
 It’s truly reliable!